Daniel Martin

 (with Andrew Caplin and Philip Marx)

 Summary: What can an analyst infer from choice data about what a decision maker has learned?
-The key constraint we impose, which is shared across models of Bayesian learning, is that any learning must be rationalizable.
+The key constraint we impose is that any learning must be rationalizable.